 Professional tutoring opportunities are available for general education and program area courses.
 Appointments are offered in both one-on-one and group sessions.
 Walk-in hours are also offered.
-Students can sign up for tutoring using the following link: https://johnson.edu/tutoring/ available online.
-Computers are also available in the Resource Center for student use.
-Johnson College also provides wireless network access campus wide.
+Students can sign up for tutoring using the following link: https://portal.johnson.edu/ICS/Students/Forms.jnz cardiovascular equipment machines, free weights, and more.
+The hours of operation are posted per semester.
+The Fitness Center is closed on official college holidays.